jankuca/flowon/README.md

 	});

 	router.namespace(null);
-	// You can also set a wildcard routes router.push('/:_c/:_v', {
+	// You can also set wildcard routes router.push('/:_c/:_v', {
 		'controller': ':_c', // reference the parameter :_c
 		'view': ':_v', // reference the parameter :_v